-Board certified urologist David Robbins, MD is Miami's top doctor performing low cost minimally invasive No-Scalpel Vasectomy.
-At Urological Consultants of Florida, Dr. Robbins has performed countless vasectomy procedures.
-Dr. Robbins goal is to perform a safe and effective vasectomy procedure directly from our state of the art Biscayne Boulevard North Miami location with minimal impact on patients' daily lives.
-When it comes to a successful and complication free office based vasectomy, experience and technique are paramount.
-If you are considering a vasectomy, make an appointment with Dr. Robbins to explore your options and discuss whether you would benefit from a minimally invasive, No-Scalpel Vasectomy.
+When it comes to a successful and complication-free office-based vasectomy, experience, and technique are paramount.
+If you are considering a vasectomy, make an appointment with Dr. Robbins to explore your options and discuss whether you would benefit from a minimally invasive, No-Needle No-Scalpel Vasectomy.

 Although a vasectomy procedure is an excellent way to achieve permanent sterility, the decision to undergo a vasectomy procedure should not be taken lightly.
 A vasectomy procedure is performed for men that have made the decision that they no longer want to father children under any circumstances.
 Although a vasectomy reversal procedure is possible, this is a complex surgical procedure performed in the operating room under general anesthesia.
 It is typically not covered by insurance and success rates can vary.

 If you do choose to have a vasectomy, rest assured that Dr. Robbins has extensive experience performing vasectomy procedures.
 Dr. Robbins is at your service to provide you with a hassle-free vasectomy procedure performed by a recognized expert in minimally invasive vasectomy.
-Patients from Miami Dade, Broward and our surrounding neighborhood including the Caribbean, Central and South America have come to Urological Consultants of Florida to have a No-Scalpel Vasectomy with Dr. Robbins.
+Patients from Miami Dade, Broward including Fort Lauderdale, and our surrounding neighborhoods including the Caribbean, Central, and South America have come to Urological Consultants of Florida to have a No-Needle No-Scalpel Vasectomy with Dr. Robbins.

 Vasectomy works by preventing sperm from reaching your penis during ejaculation.

 To perform a vasectomy procedure Dr. Robbins will use lidocaine to numb the skin.
-Next, the vas deferens are identified manually and isolated using the standard three finger technique.
-Subsequently the skin is opened using a no-scalpel technique.
-The vas deferens is then isolated, divided, cauterized and suture ligated.
-The tiny skin defect is approximated with skin glue or a small suture.
+Next, the vas deferens are identified manually and isolated using the standard three-finger technique.
+Subsequently, the skin is opened using a No-Needle No-Scalpel technique.
+The vas deferens are then isolated, divided, cauterized, and suture ligated.
+The tiny skin defect is so small that no suture or glue is required.
+The wound will close on its own within a few hours.
 The total time to perform a vasectomy procedure is approximately 15 minutes.